 The senior first baseman who picked up his first bat when he was five years old will never have the opportunity to swing at an 82 mile an hour fastball again.
 The champion runner who has diligently trained to shatter the high school state record may never compete in the 800 again.
 The young woman who was elected captain of her tennis team will never know how deep into the tournament her squad could have gone.

 But here’s what will happen, and it’s significant.
 That same first baseman has learned that baseball is about far more than trying to hit a ball with a stick; it’s about a group of young men from vastly different backgrounds coming together as a team.
 The sprinter has discovered that if a person has enough determination, barriers once thought impossible can be broken.
-And the captain of the tennis team will take the leadership skills she’s learned as a student-athlete and apply them to everything she does for the rest of her life.
+The tennis team captain will take the leadership skills she’s learned as a student-athlete and apply them to everything she does for the rest of her life.

 Their seasons—indeed, their athletic careers—may be over, but the character those senior athletes have developed because they participated in education-based high school sports lives on.
-It will encourage, guide and positively influence communities here in North Carolina for the next generation and beyond.
+It will encourage, guide, and positively influence North Carolina communities for the next generation and beyond.

-High school seniors, thank you for the contribution you have made to your team, your school and your community.
+Thank you for the contribution you have made to your team, your school, and your community.
 And thank you for the shared sacrifice you are making right now.

-As Dr. Martin Luther King Jr. once said, “Intelligence plus character—that is the goal of true education.”
-To those NCHSAAstudent-athletes who graduate this spring, you may have lost your senior sports season, but you have gained both intelligence and character because you participated in high school athletics.
+As Dr. Martin Luther King Jr. once said, “Intelligence plus character-that is the goal of true education.”
+To those NCHSAAstudent-athletes who graduate this spring, you may have lost your senior sports season.
+Still, you have gained both intelligence and character because you participated in high school athletics.
 Best wishes for continued growth and success.